If you came here looking for the best free premium WordPress theme in 2023, look no further than the Kadence theme.

 Also, my favorite part of SVG is that the icons look extremely sharp on high-resolution screens (MacBooks, 4K screens, high-resolution phone screens) because the image can scale as big as you’d like without losing any quality.

-Chalk this up as yet another reason the Kadence theme is better than Astra or GeneratePress and the best free WordPress theme in 2020.
+Chalk this up as yet another reason the Kadence theme is better than Astra or GeneratePress and the best free WordPress theme.

 Kadence Extra Features